eroc123/obsidian-notes/Computer Science/9 - Algorithm Design and Problem Solving/Pseudocode Syntax - For loops.md

 NEXT Counter

-**FOR** is a loop with a fixed number of repeats **STEP** specifies with what increment the index increases by, e.g. step 2 means it increases by 2 each iteration until counter = 10 (the index)
+- **FOR** is a loop with a fixed number of repeats
+- **STEP** specifies with what increment the index increases by, e.g. step 2 means it increases by 2 each iteration until counter = 10 (the index)
-The for loop repeats until the index arrives to the number specified, in this case 10.
-The condition is in
+- The for loop repeats until the index arrives to the number specified, in this case 10.
+The condition is inclusive of 10, hence the counter will run one more time even when it has hit 10.
+- After 10 however it will stop.
+- Hence:
+	- FOR Counter <- 1 TO 10 will run 10 times ()